Garage | Bowling and Billiards on Capitol Hill

 The vibe at Garage feels nothing like your typical bowling ally.
 It has more of a laid back club or bar vibe.
 The space is huge (it used to be home to a Plymouth dealership and car garage– hence the name).
 The rooms are large and the ceilings are tall.
 There are 20 bowling lanes and 25 pool tables.
-Tim and I can’t think of a time where we have seen more pool tables in one spot before.
+Tim and I can’t think of a time where we have seen more pool tables with the best pool table felt in one spot before.
 Beautiful, big murals cover some of the walls while bright paint and funky art hangs on other walls.
 Retro light fixtures keep the space glowing.
 It’s seriously a super hip place and perfect for the Capitol Hill neighbor which oozes with cool.

 Garage definitely caters to the 21 and over crowd.
 There are three separate bars and plenty of tables and lounge space to hang out.
 Even if you don’t want to bowl, but are looking for a place with a fun vibe and a lot of action, Garage is a great option.
 Keep in mind, minors are not allowed to bowl or play pool.
 They are only welcome in the restaurant and patio areas before 10pm.